-Investment market conditions in the first half of 2003 have also meant that an increased number of customers have a preference for traditional products compared to unit-linked products.
+Investment market conditions in the first half of 2003 have also meant that an increased number of customers preferred traditional products to unit-linked products.
 Consequently, PCA's proportion of NBAP from traditional products increased from 21 per cent for the full year 2002 to 29 per cent for the first half of 2003.